StarRocks/starrocks-connector-for-apache-flink/docs/content/connector-sink.md

 - Connector configurations for exactly-once

-  - **Must** set `sink.semantic` to `exactly-once`.
+  - Must set `sink.semantic` to `exactly-once`.

-  - For connector 1.2.8 and later, **strongly recommend** to set `sink.label-prefix`.
+  - For connector 1.2.8 and later, recommend to set `sink.label-prefix`.

     - The prefix must be unique across all loads in StarRocks, such as Flink jobs, Routine Load, and Broker Load.

-    - The connector will use the prefix to clean up lingering transactions generated when Flink job fails because of some exceptions.
-When the Flink job restarts, the connector will find those lingering transactions according to the prefix, and abort them.
-If not set the prefix, those lingering transactions will be cleaned up by StarRocks only after they times out, and the number of running transactions can reach the limitation of StarRocks `max_running_txn_num_per_db` if Flink fails frequently before transaction timeout.
+    - The connector will use the label prefix to clean up lingering transactions that maybe generate in some Flink failure scenarios, such as the Flink job fails when a checkpoint is still in progress.
 Those lingering transactions are generally in `PREPARED` status if you inspect them in StarRocks.
+When the Flink job restores from checkpoint, the connector will find those lingering transactions according to the label prefix and some information in checkpoint, and abort them.
+The connector can't abort them when the Flink job exits because of the two-phase-commit mechanism to implement the exactly-once.
+When job exits, the connector haven't received the notification from Flink checkpoint coordinator whether the transaction should be included in a successful checkpoint, and it may lead to data loss if aborting it anyway.
+You can have an overview about how to achieve end-to-end exactly-once in Flink in this [blogpost](https://flink.apache.org/2018/02/28/an-overview-of-end-to-end-exactly-once-processing-in-apache-flink-with-apache-kafka-too/).

+    - If not set the label prefix, lingering transactions will be cleaned up by StarRocks only after they time out, but the number of running transactions can reach the limitation of StarRocks `max_running_txn_num_per_db` if Flink jobs fail frequently before transactions time out.
+The timeout is controlled by FE configuration `prepared_transaction_default_timeout_second` whose default value is `86400` (1 day).
+You can decrease it to make transactions expired faster if you don't want to set the label prefix.

 - If your Flink job will recover from checkpoint/savepoint after a long downtime because of stop or continuous failover, please adjust the following StarRocks configurations accordingly, otherwise there can be data loss.